-What is a Farms, Food, & Friends Dinner?
+Farms, Food, & Friends Dinners

-Our Farms, Food, & Friends (FFF) Dinners are the farm to table dinners that we hold four times a year.
+Our Farms, Food, & Friends (FFF) Dinners are the farm-to-table dinners that we hold four times a year.
 We feature our county's freshest produce, proteins, and other ingredients from our local farmers that are crafted into amazing meals at the hands of our local chefs.
 These dinners are hosted at different venues around Carteret County so that you can savor the alfresco experience, meet and ask questions of our local farmers, and speak with our chefs.
 You might be surprised at the variety of items available locally!

 Why does Carteret Local Food Network host these dinners?